Labi001/NutritionApp/README.md

 This is a Kotlin Multiplatform project targeting Android, iOS.
 Build an Ecommerce App for Android & iOS
- ✔ Share the UI Layer using Compose Multiplatform framework

  ✔ From Figma to Jetpack Compose (UI Design process)
  ✔ Clean Architecture for Scalable Apps
  ✔ Shopping Cart feature to allow Users to add Products